Project Finances Guide

 Contingency Planning

 Contingency planning involves allocating additional funds to cover potential risks and uncertainties that may arise during the project.
 This method is not about predicting every potential issue but rather ensuring that you have financial resources available to handle unforeseen problems.
-Its often included as a percentage of the overall project budget.
+It‘s often included as a percentage of the overall project budget.

 Example: If you’re managing an IT infrastructure project, you might allocate a contingency of 10% of the total project cost to cover unexpected server upgrades or delays in equipment delivery.
 So, if the project is estimated to cost $500,000, you would set aside an additional $50,000 as a contingency reserve.